-Mr. Rice and his wife, Sheila, have three children: Jessie, a psychiatry resident at the University of Washington in Seattle, WA; Caitlin, an internet entrepreneur living in British Columbia, Canada; and Ian, entering his junior year and playing catcher for the University of Houston Cougars baseball team.
+Mr. Rice and his wife, Sheila, a DHS employee, have three children: Jessie, a psychiatry intern at the University of Michigan, Ann Arbor; Caitlin, an internet entrepreneur living in San Diego, CA; and Ian, a professional baseball player in the Chicago Cubs organization.

 Bonnie Shindelman is Chief of Staff for American Defense International, Inc.